USPS v3 Migration Guide:

 Coming from EasyPost?
 The Same SDKs Work

-If you're migrating away from EasyPost before the March 17 auto-enrollment deadline, the usps-v3 SDK is a drop-in replacement for EasyPost's USPS operations.
+If you're migrating away from EasyPost after March 17 plan enforcement, the usps-v3 SDK is a drop-in replacement for EasyPost's USPS operations.
 No abstraction tax, no per-label fees, no $20/month BYOCA surcharge.

 | EasyPost Method | usps-v3 SDK Method |